MatthewWaldner/sepsis/README.md

 ##### 4. Assemble the bacterial short reads using SPAdes:

-Ex: "spades.py -k 21,33,55,77,99,121 --careful --pe1-1 path_to_read_folder/Strain1and2_R1.fastq --pe1-2 path_to_read_folder/Strain1and2_R2.fastq -o path_to_output_folder/Strain1and2"
+Ex: "python spades.py -k 21,33,55,77,99,121 --careful --pe1-1 path_to_read_folder/Strain1and2_R1.fastq --pe1-2 path_to_read_folder/Strain1and2_R2.fastq -o path_to_output_folder/Strain1and2"

 ##### 5. Set the paths to minimap2 and samtools within CreateBAMFilesForContigs.py.

 ##### 6. Run CreateBAMFilesForContigs.py using the assembly graph from SPAdes and the two read files.

-Ex:
+Ex: "python CreateBAMFilesForContigs.py Strain1and2 path_to_output_folder/Strain1and2/assembly_graph.fastg path_to_read_folder/Strain1and2_R1.fastq path_to_read_folder/Strain1and2_R2.fastq path_to_output_folder/Strain1and2"

 ##### 7. Run SepSIS on the assembly_graph.fastg file using RUNMODE SYNTH

-Ex: path_to_SepSIS_folder/SepSIS.py --RUNMODE SYNTH --SUBMODE BOTH --fastgFileIn path_to_output_folder/Strain1and2/assembly_graph.fastg --ScoreValue 20 --outDirectory path_to_output_folder/Strain1and2
+Ex: "python path_to_SepSIS_folder/SepSIS.py --RUNMODE SYNTH --SUBMODE BOTH --fastgFileIn path_to_output_folder/Strain1and2/assembly_graph.fastg --ScoreValue 20 --outDirectory path_to_output_folder/Strain1and2 --bamFileIn path_to_output_folder/Strain1and2/Strain1and2.reads_minimap2_pe.sort.bam"

 ##### When using SepSIS to extract strain-specifc subsequences from a sequenced short read dataset originating from non-clonal samples: